ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 The questionnaire should include a request for the candidate's resume (or LinkedIn profile URL), ask some questions required by legal and HR with respect to employment eligibility, and then ideally ask a few qualifying questions of the candidate.
 The qualifying questions should be light-touch, generally freeform, and possibly even technical questions to ensure the candidate is in the right ballpark for the role.
 For example, for a role that requires experience in JavaScript, it's not unreasonable to confirm that experience in the questionnaire with a question like, Rate your comfort level working with JavaScript on a scale from not comfortable to extremely comfortable.

-This may seem redundant to the requirements listed in the job description, and it is, though you d be surprised how many resumes will come through lacking basic qualifications. ese questions are quick/trivial for the candidate to answer and just as quick for a hiring manager to use to filter out applicants.
+This may seem redundant to the requirements listed in the job description, and it is, though you d be surprised how many resumes will come through lacking basic qualifications.
+These questions are quick/trivial for the candidate to answer and just as quick for a hiring manager to use to filter out applicants.

 If you're inundated with candidates and want to do a bit more filtering at this stage, the questionnaire can also include one or two more interesting or difficult questions.
 If you include these, be sure to still keep them brief; you don't want to lose candidates in this form because the questions were too arduous.
 If you're overwhelmed with applicants then bias towards more data to filter with here, otherwise maybe it's best to save more nuanced qualifications for further down the funnel.